Red Army soldiers prepare anti-aircraft machine-gun for action.Sputnik

 The corpse of a Polish commander (major) is found in some pits, discovered by the Germans in April, 1943 in the forest of Katyn ( Byelorussia).Getty Images

-In April-May 1940, the Soviet secret police NKVD executed more than 21,000 Poles in the Katyn forest, Smolensk region.
+Throughout April-May 1940, the NKVD, the USSR's secret police, executed almost 20,000 (exact numbers are still being disputed) Poles in Katyn Forest, Smolensk region, as well as in several camps across the Soviet Union.
 Most of them were Polish officers, captured as POWs during the Soviet invasion of Poland in 1939.
 There were also many representatives of the Polish intelligentsia, branded as ”dangerous anticommunist elements.”

 Riga citizens meet the Red Army troops.Sputnik